Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 True shell keeps were a stone wall around the upper perimeter of the motte with lean-to buildings against this outer wall and a small courtyard in the middle.

 As for the small central courtyard, its function you already know.
-Although it should be noted that the little 'chapel' commonly attached to shell-keeps sometimes had a pit in its floor.
+Though it should be noted that the little 'chapel' commonly attached to shell-keeps sometimes had a pit in its floor.
 Providing more evidence that this room really was used for collecting separate or flensed bio-material.

 Such as this one: